-What is SWID and how to understand it?
+What is a SWID and how to understand it?

-This text describes the SWID (Software IDentification) concept, which is the identification of firmware installed on a siliXcon device.
-Together with HWID (Hardware IDentification), it fully defines the end product.
-The description is divided into several levels that specify different aspects of the firmware:
+This article describes the SWID (Software IDentification) which serves as the descriptor of firmware release installed on a siliXcon device.
+Together with HWID (Hardware IDentification), it fully defines the product.
+The string is divided into sections that specify different aspects of the firmware release:

 Utility